I’m currently reading a series of books that takes place in Botswana called The No. 1 Ladies Detective Agency by Alexander McCall Smith.

 You can hear a Botswana Greeting Song called Dumela below…

 This article was posted on Wednesday, January 11th, 2012 at 11:09 pm and is filed under Books & Stories, Botswana, Customs and Traditions, Greeting Customs, Hello Songs, Setswana, Songs by Theme, Tswana, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply